0x7c13/UnityEditor-DarkMode/README.md

 After first launch, a `UnityEditorDarkMode.dll.ini` file will be created in the same directory as the dll.
 You can modify the values in this file to change the theme (Restart the editor after changing the values).

 ## How to remove it?
-Remove the Unity editor script you added to your project and that's it!
-All magic happens at runtime:)
+Remove the DLL from your project and restart Unity Editor (You need to close the editor before deleting the DLL).

 ## How to build it?
 - Make sure latest `CMake`, `Visual Studio` and `MSVC toolchain` are installed on your system.
 Then run below command in the project directory: